tapfortap/Documentation/Monetization.md

 ## Fraudulent Traffic

 Tap for Tap takes protecting its developers and advertisers seriously.
 We have a zero tolerance policy for fraud.
 We have seen everything from generating fake impressions and taps, to installing apps from ads to increase revenue.
 If you are found to generate fraudulent traffic payments will be withheld and legal action might be pursued.

-## Reporting
-Coming Soon..

-## Beta

-The Tap for Tap monetization program is still in beta.
-We are confident our performance will be as good as a dedicated revenue service, we are aiming to be much better.